 How The TMB Tone Stack Works

-The Fender/Marshall/Vox TMB (Treble Mid Bass) tone stack has been around since the 1950's and has become a staple with Fender and Marshall amps.
+The FMV or TMB (Fender/Marshall/Vox Treble Mid Bass) tone stack has been around since the 1950's and has become a staple with Fender and Marshall amps.
 When Marshall copied the Fender 5F6-A Bassman almost verbatim to create the JTM45 amplifier the Fender TMB tone stack came with it and it's still being designed into new amps today.

 On this page I use the 5F6-A Bassman's tone stack but all the stack's component values can vary in other amps.
 To see how component values affect the tone stack's output you can use the Duncan Amps Tone Stack Calculator program discussed below.

 The TMB tone stack is passive, meaning it can only remove frequencies, not boost them.
 The TMB stack is made up of several low and high pass audio filters that work together to work their magic.
-It's a relatively low impedance circuit (high load) so it works best when fed by a low impedance source such as a cathode follower like in the 5F6-A, JTM45 and many other amplifiers.
+It's a relatively low impedance circuit (high load) so it works best when fed by a low impedance source such as a cathode follower like in the 5F6-A, JTM45 and many other amplifiers but it still works well when fed by a tube plate such as done in the AB763 blackface amps.

-The seemingly simple TMB tone circuit is surprisingly complex due to the interactive nature of its four audio filters.
+The seemingly simple TMB tone circuit is surprisingly complex due to the interactive nature of its four audio filters and phase shift distortion.
 I will attempt to describe how it works in the most simple way possible.
 We'll start with an overview of the tone stack then examine the Treble, Bass and Mid filters separately in detail.

 The Fender 5F6-A Bassman Tone Stack